Dyrati/Lua-Widgets/README.md

 - `color_slide = {"#C0C0C0FF", "#000000FF"}`

 **Info**
 - Creates a slider that can be clicked and dragged to modify its value.
 To acquire that value, you can check its `value` attribute.
-You can also set is `func` attribute, which calls a function each time the slider is moved, and sends its value as the first argument.
+You can also set its `func` attribute, which calls a function each time the slider is moved, and sends its value as the first argument.

 ## Window